Magic in Mexico, in a Yucatan State of Mind

 This is the real color.
 There is no photoshop here.

 Nearby a road ends at the gulf where a small motorboat was waiting to take us on a 3-hour tour upriver through the Biosphere Reserve to observe wildlife.
 We saw many species of birds– Tiger Herons, Cormorants, and black hawks to name a few.

 This is home to thousands of Flamingos although most were off nesting and out of sight.
 There were crocodiles hiding in the mangroves.
 Three different kinds of mangroves grow here that provides four times more oxygen than an average tree.

 Heading back we had a beachside spa called a Mayan bath.
 Our boat captain Jose dug up and covered us in clay-like mud that is supposedly detoxing and remineralizing and if nothing else a lot of fun.

 The western staircase was built to face the sun during the Summer solstice.
 Climbing to the top you can see the surrounding jungle.
-Legend has it that a magical dwarf named Itzama built this tallest monument in the city, 115 foot high and extremely steep, in one night to please the city’s first king.
+Legend has it that a magical dwarf named Itzama built the tallest monument in the city, 115 feet high and extremely steep, in one night to please the city’s first king.

 Breakfast in a Mayan Kitchen

 Another highlight was a typical breakfast in a Mayan kitchen.
 We had to bow under a low thatched roof to enter as a reminder of prayer.
 Tortillas were cooked on a small fire and served with eggs and chaya.
 A sisal basket was filled with exotic fruit – Mamey, dragon fruit, papaya, dragon fruit, kiwi, pineapple, mangosteen, rambutans, star fruit, mangoes and more appeared.